dclowd9901/posse/src/docs/deploy.md

 ## Why S3 and CloudFront?

 Amazon provides built-in static site hosting in S3 buckets that is fairly trivial to set up.
 It's also free up to a pretty high minimum usage.
-Unless your site gets pretty slammed, odds are, you won't have to pay for it.
+Unless your site gets slammed, odds are you won't have to pay for it.

 The one downside to it is that it doesn't support SSL (HTTPS).
 This is actually a huge problem because, by default, browsers will not serve you non-HTTPS content anymore without you explicitly denoting it in the address, which most people never do.

 However, they do offer HTTPS through their CDN which is called Cloudfront.
-Again, very cheap if not free.
+Again, very cheap if not free up to a large minimum usage.

 ## Setting up S3